Yukesh2/SysMon/README.md

 ![Linux](https://img.shields.io/badge/Platform-Linux-brightgreen?style=flat-square)

-A lightweight C++ command-line tool that continuously polls the Linux kernel's virtual filesystem to report **total and free memory in real time** — no heavy tooling, no bloat.
+A FUi tool that continuously polls the Linux kernel's virtual filesystem to report **total and free memory in real time**

 ---